dexafinance/dexa-limit-order/README.md

-# MIAW Limit Order
+# Dexa Limit Order

-This contract allows users to submit buy/sell orders on any terraswap pair.
-Any user can execute orders.
+This contract allows users to submit buy/sell orders on any terraswap / astroport pair.
+Any user can execute orders but currently there is no incentive for smart contract executor.